noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

 ```

 **This query will return the following values:**

-Open: The transaction has been posted to the Trusted Cloud but is yet to reach the Ethereum Network.
+* **OPENED:** Transaction is opened on the Trusted Cloud, but is yet to be committed to the blockchain..
-Pending: The transaction is in the process of being fulfilled by the Ethereum Network.
-Executed: The transaction has been successfully completed.

-## Approve ENJ
-Spending Allowance for your creator wallet and for each player's wallet.
-We need to explain that this exists, how to use it, examples etc
-Player security Player could potentially choose their own spending limit so they don't spend more on each game than they want
-Player can change their value - increase/decrease
-Game dev Security - set a spending allowance to ensure the game doesn't spend too much

-Send request to user to approve enj use on app
+* **PENDING:** Transaction is created on the Trusted Cloud, but has not yet been signed by the user/dev.
+* **TP_PROCESSING:** Transaction has been signed and is waiting for the Trusted Cloud/Platform) to process the transaction for broadcast.
+* **BROADCAST:** Transaction has been signed and has been broadcasted but has not yet been confirmed on the blockchain.
+* **CONFIRMED:** Transaction has been confirmed by the blockchain and is waiting to be executed on the Trusted Cloud.
+* **EXECUTED:** The transaction has received confirmation on the blockchain and the Trusted Cloud.
+* **CANCELED_USER:** The user has canceled the PENDING transaction/not signed.
+* **CANCELED_PLATFORM:** The Platform has canceled the PENDING transaction.
+* **FAILED:** Transaction has failed on the TP.

+## Set Spending Allowance
+If you want to increase the security of your app and set a spending limit for yourself, or allow your players to choose their own spending limited.

+You can use this mutation to set a spending allowance:

 ```gql
 mutation ApproveEnj{